State of Mexico: Government

-The trial courts are divided on the municipalities basis.
+The trial courts are divided based on municipalities.

 Demographics

-The fast-growing state contains about fourteen percent of the country's population and is one of the most densely populated with 740 people per square km.
-Since the Mexico City has not absorbed many citizens since 1990, Greater Mexico City's explosive expansion is largely absorbed by the state, along with similar trends in Greater Toluca.
-Outside than these two metropolitan zones, the state is composed largely of villages.
-Historically however, a handful of other states had been larger population centers until the 1960s, today it has by far the highest population in the country.
+The fast-growing state contains about 14% of the country's population and is one of the most densely populated, with 740 people per square km.
+Since Mexico City has not absorbed many citizens since 1990, Greater Mexico City's explosive expansion is largely absorbed by the state, along with similar trends in Greater Toluca.
+Outside of these two metropolitan zones, the state is composed largely of villages.
+Historically, however, a handful of other states had been larger population centers until the 1960s, today it has by far the highest population in the country.
 In 2005, 85% of the population lived in urban centers, and 39% were born in other parts of Mexico.